Concrete Rose: Chart performance

-During the week of Christmas, Concrete Rose debuted at number seven on the Billboard 200 album chart with first-week sales of 254,000 units sold.
-In total, it remained on the Billboard 200 albums chart for 20 consecutive weeks.
+During the week of Christmas, Concrete Rose debuted at number seven on the US Billboard 200 with first-week sales of 254,000 units.
 On the Top R&B/Hip Hop Albums chart the album debuted at number two where it spent a total of 28 consecutive weeks on the chart.
 On January 14, 2005, the album was certified Platinum by the Recording Industry Association of America (RIAA) for one million shipped units.
+By November 2005, the album had sold over 1 million copies, according to Nielsen Soundscan.

-Outside the United States the album debuted or peaked at #25 in the United Kingdom, #98 in France, #35 in Germany and #66 in Switzerland.
+Elsewhere, Concrete Rose debuted or peaked at number 16 in Japan, number 25 in the United Kingdom, number 36 in Germany, and number 65 in Canada.
+In Japan, the album was certified Gold by the Recording Industry Association of Japan (RIAJ).
+In the United Kingdom, it also peaked at number four on the UK R&B Albums chart and was eventually certified Gold by the British Phonographic Industry (BPI).